 The Count Me In!
 Consortium supports the voices and activism of women, girls, and trans and gender non-binary people who are often most marginalised in their communities.

 The Counting Sex Workers In! campaign puts a spotlight on sex worker-led advocacy and highlights the voices and perspectives of sex workers of all genders in order to advance understanding that sex workers’ rights are human rights and a feminist issue.
 The campaign will call attention to the frequent experiences of discrimination, harassment and violence experienced by sex workers.
 It will challenge the ways that sex work is most often viewed through a narrow lens of moral judgment, and instead highlight bodily integrity and workers’ rights.
-The Counting Sex Workers In! campaign will run from October 26 to November 10, 2020.
+The Counting Sex Workers In! campaign ran from October 26 to November 10, 2020.

 It is time that women’s rights and human rights organisations and donors recognise and promote sex workers’ bodily autonomy, acknowledge their labour rights as workers, and highlight their rights to be free from discrimination and violence – by both state and non-state actors.